Singularity-Coder/My-Checklists/README.md

-# My-Checklists
+# My Mind
-Strike the word "INCOMPLETE" from your dictionary!
+See what's happening in your mind!